Transport in Algeria: Rapid transit

 The Algiers Metro is a rapid transit system that first opened in 2011, making Algiers the first city in the Maghreb to possess this type of infrastructure.
 The system is mostly underground and extends over 18.2 km, serving 19 stations, and has an annual ridership of over 40 million passengers in 2018.

 Several expansion projects are underway to ensure more extensive coverage of the capital city, with the network projected to reach a length of 60 km and serve 58 stations in the future.
+Since the original expansion plans were announced, further extensions have been developed to expand the network beyond the existing 18.2 kilometers.
+Work is underway on extensions from El Harrach towards Houari Boumediene International Airport and from Aïn Naâdja to Baraki, which together will add approximately 15 kilometers and 15 stations.
+Further expansion towards Bab El Oued is also planned, with the long-term objective of creating a substantially larger metro network across the capital.

 Tramways

 Algeria possesses one of the highest number of tram systems among developing countries, and by far the highest number in Africa, with 7 operating systems across different major cities.
-Currently the cities of Algiers, Oran, Constantine, Sétif, Sidi bel Abbes, Mostaganem and Ouargla have a tram line in operation.
+Currently the cities of Algiers, Oran, Constantine, Sétif, Sidi bel Abbès, Mostaganem and Ouargla have a tram line in operation.
 The government, wanting to diversify the country's future in rail transport, has assigned the Entreprise Métro d'Alger to the projects.